steve-crouch/dirac-job-scheduling/_episodes/04-job-types.md

 ~~~
 {: .language-c}

-You'll notice that the program is a fair bit more complex,
+This program is a fair bit more complex than the OpenMP one,
-since here we need to explicitly coordinate the sending and receiving of messages and do some housekeeping for MPI itself.
+since here we need to explicitly coordinate the sending and receiving of messages and do some housekeeping for MPI itself,
+such as setting up MPI and shutting it down.

+> ## How Does it Work?
+>
-After initialising MPI, in a similar vein to how we got the number of threads and threads identity,
+> After initialising MPI, in a similar vein to how we got the number of threads and threads identity,
-we obtain the number of total ranks (processses) and our rank number.
+> we obtain the number of total ranks (processses) and our rank number.
-Now in this example, for simplicity, we use a single MPI function `MPI_Gather` to simultaneously send the rank numbers
+> Now in this example, for simplicity, we use a single MPI function `MPI_Gather` to simultaneously send the rank numbers
-from each separate process to the coordinating rank.
+> from each separate process to the coordinating rank.
-Essentially, are sending `my_rank` (as `MPI_INT`, basically an integer) to rank `0`, which receives all responses,
+> Essentially, are sending `my_rank` (as `MPI_INT`, basically an integer) to rank `0`, which receives all responses,
-including its own, within `resultbuf`.
+> including its own, within `resultbuf`.
-Finally, if the rank is the coordinating rank, then the results are output.
+> Finally, if the rank is the coordinating rank, then the results are output.
-The `if (my_rank == 0)` condition is important, since without it, all ranks would attempt to print the results,
+> The `if (my_rank == 0)` condition is important, since without it, all ranks would attempt to print the results,
-since with MPI, typically all processes run the entire program.
+> since with MPI, typically all processes run the entire program.
+{: .callout}

 Let's compile this now.
 On DiRAC's COSMA, this looks like: